fastforwardlabs/blog_deprecated/_newsletters/2018-09-26-subscribers.md

 layout: newsletter
 ---

 Hello!
-In this week's newsletter, Ryan discusses some very concerning recent data privacy issues in the healthcare field, and Alice reflects on new research around human/machine interaction in the adversarial image space.
+In this week's newsletter, Ryan discusses some  concerning recent data privacy issues in the healthcare field, and Alice reflects on new research around human/machine interaction in the adversarial image space.

 ---